How I became— “Ruled By Bananas!”

 “What food are we out of?”
-I would ask, looking at my fully stocked fridge.
+I ask, getting up to look at my fully stocked fridge.

 “How can we possibly be out of bananas, again.
-I just bought like 2 bunches 2 days ago!”
+I just bought like 2 big bunches a couple of days ago!”

 “Well, they are gone.
 You didn’t buy that many.”
-Sighing, I grab my pad of paper and add “Grocery store” to my to do list, which means I have to scratch out 2 other errands that were on the opposite side of town.
+Sighing, I grab my pad of paper and add “Grocery store” to my to do list, which means I have to scratch out 2 the other errands that were on the opposite side of town.
+There is no way to do it all…

 I always thought his obsession with bananas would diminish- I mean, don’t most of us, when we consume massive quantities of a specific food, eventually tire of it and move to the next thing?